Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 The SRR files in SRA are stored in a binary format (.sra) to save space.
 To work with them in RNA-seq tools, we first download these .sra files using prefetch, then convert them to standard FASTQ format using fasterq-dump from the SRA Toolkit.

-**You do not need to download the data files into your `$VSC_DATA` directory for this session.
+**You do not need to download the files.
 To save time during the workshop, all required files are already available at:

 ```
-/scratch/leuven/377/vsc37707/Bioinfo_course_scratch
+/scratch/leuven/377/vsc37707/Bioinfo_course_scratch/fastq
 ```